-Some fuel suppliers blend unleaded gasoline with oxygenates such as Ethanol.
-Fuels blended with oxygenates may be used in your vehicle.
+Some fuel suppliers blend unleaded gasoline with oxygenates such as ethanol.

-DO NOT use gasoline containing Methanol or gasoline containing more than 10% Ethanol.
+DO NOT use gasoline containing methanol or gasoline containing more than 15% ethanol (E-15).
 Use of these blends may result in starting and drivability problems, damage critical fuel system components, cause emissions to exceed the applicable standard, and/or cause the "Malfunction Indicator Light" to illuminate.
-Pump labels should clearly communicate if a fuel contains greater than 10% Ethanol.
+Please observe pump labels as they should clearly communicate if a fuel contains greater than 15% ethanol (E-15).

-Problems that result from using gasoline containing Methanol or gasoline containing more than 10% Ethanol are not the responsibility of the manufacturer and may not be covered under New Vehicle Limited Warranty.
+Problems that result from using gasoline containing more than 15% ethanol (E-15) or gasoline containing methanol are not the responsibility of the manufacturer and may void or not be covered under New Vehicle Limited Warranty.